tetsuo/tetsuo.github.io/content/warp.md

 ## Conclusion

-Implementing monads in Haskell is naturally concise because the language was built for these abstractions.
-Go has its own idioms, syntax, and conventions to sequence computations safely.
-Comparing the two languages in that regard isn't entirely fair, as they approach these problems from fundamentally different perspectives.
+Implementing monads in Haskell is naturally concise because the language was built for such abstractions.
+Go, on the other hand, has its own idioms, syntax, and conventions for sequencing computations safely.
+Comparing the two isn't entirely fair, as each approaches the problem from a fundamentally different perspective.

 Since Go 1.18 and the introduction of generics, the language has evolved significantly.
-Go 1.23 (released August 2024) introduced [range-over-func types](https://go.dev/blog/range-functions), and there's an active [proposal](https://github.com/golang/go/issues/61898) for `golang.org/x/exp/xiter` that would bring functional-style iteration to the standard library.
+Go 1.23 (released August 2024) added [range-over-func types](https://go.dev/blog/range-functions), and there's an active [proposal](https://github.com/golang/go/issues/61898) for `golang.org/x/exp/xiter` that would bring functional-style iteration to the standard library.

-These developments show Go is evolving to support more functional patterns while staying true to its core simplicity.
-And who knows, today's experimental patterns might become tomorrow's idiomatic Go.
+These changes show that Go is evolving to support more functional patterns while maintaining its core simplicity.
+And perhaps, what seems experimental today may become idiomatic Go tomorrow.